SSWConsulting/SSW.Rules.Content/rules/do-you-edit-your-videos-for-tiktok/rule.md

 ---
 TikTok is a great way to engage with your audience via social media.
 TikTok is a more fun, informal, and relaxed social media platform compared to the likes of YouTube, Facebook, LinkedIn etc. It allows for a different style of creative freedom and spontaneity in your videos.

-However, to truly engage effectively with your audience, it is important to format and edit your videos with some rules and best practices that are optimised for TikTok.
-Doing this will ensure your videos are seen exactly how you intended them to be seen.
+However, to effectively engage with your audience, it is important to format and edit your videos following editing best practices that are optimised for TikTok.
+Doing this will ensure your videos are noticed exactly by whom and how you intended them to be seen.

 ![Figure: TikTok Logo](picture1.png)